 We use homemade lasagna noodles because they are so damn good!
 Easy to make and you can get our fresh egg yolk pasta recipe here.
 But if time is limited, grab a box of Farfalle or Mafalda while you’re at the grocery store.

-Key Ingredient to Adding Depth of Flavor
+Secret Ingredient to Adding Depth of Flavor to Italian Dishes

 Tip: Toss Parmesan cheese rinds into your freezer to add deep umami taste to dishes.
 These rinds are a key ingredient in several of our dishes including this amazing soup and our homemade red wine pasta sauce.